Hyradus/MARSIS-EDR-RDR-ODE-Downloader/README.md

 --ddir : is the folder where the files will be downloaded default is a folder called "downloads+datetime".
 Automatically created in the directory where is executed the script

+If NO argument is passed, defaults are used and interactively requested the others.